It is rare that footage from 1966 will come in full technicolor. Now, thanks to British Pathé, we can see exactly what it looked like.

 England would win the World Cup, and spirits were high throughout the nation.

-Fans of Queen Elizabeth will be enthralled as they look upon footage from this year, which shows the Queen and Prince Philip strolling through Westminster before taking her throne and making a powerful address to Parliament.
+Fans of the late Queen Elizabeth will be enthralled as they look upon footage from this year, which shows the Queen and Prince Philip strolling through Westminster before taking her throne and making a powerful address to Parliament.

 During her speech, Queen Elizabeth can be heard outlining the government policies for the following year.
 The then Prime Minister Harold Wilson and opposition leader Edward Heath can be seen at the front of the crowd listening intently.